yashrawat458/In-VRQs/Notes/(P) The influence of in-vr questionnaire design on the user experience.md

 The study by Krommel et al. (7) [[Integrated questionnaires- maintaining presence in game environments for self-reported data acquisition]] found that integrating questionnaires as a game element can lead to significantly higher participant presence.
 Furthermore, in-game questionnaires can increase the engagement of participants and motivate them to respond (22) [[Engagement in in-game questionnaires perspectives from users and experts]]  .
 These findings can have an even more dominant influence on the studies related to immersive VR experiences.

 Studies on the influence of in-VR questionnaires on outcomes and user experience have recently received more attention.
-Schwind et al. [18] examined the effect of filling out questionnaires in VR in a study with 36 participants.
+Schwind et al. (18) [[(R) Using presence questionnaires in virtual reality]] examined the effect of filling out questionnaires in VR in a study with 36 participants.
 These participants were asked to fill in the following questionnaires: SUS [23], Witmer & Singer (WS) [27], IPQ and NASA TLX[9] after they had completed two game levels in VR.
 The authors performed these levels using a realistic and simplified design approach, and the user was asked to answer the questionnaire both in-VR and out-VR.
 The results showed that the in-VR questionnaire can shorten the overall study time and increase the consistency of the variance without significantly changing the survey results.

 > [!NOTE] Why not leave vr